2014 Turkish presidential election: Overseas voting

 Voting overseas began on 31 July and ended on 3 August.
 2,783,660 overseas citizens were eligible to vote in 54 countries, and voting took place in 103 consulates.
 Voting at borders and customs started on 26 July and continued until 10 August.
 On 4 August, Deputy Prime Minister Emrullah İşler announced that 232,000 overseas voters cast their votes, with a turnout of 8.5%, while votes cast at borders and customs had reached 152,000.
 With the low turnout being attributed to the requirement to book an appointment to vote, it had previously emerged on 30 July that only 248,285 voters booked an appointment.
 It was seen as a setback for Recep Tayyip Erdoğan, who had been predicted half of the overseas vote.
 On 5 August, the owner of A&G research company Adil Gür stated that the overseas vote would not affect Erdoğan's chances of success.

 Results

 Results by province

 Provinces are listed in order of license plate code.
 Metropolitan provinces are listed in bold.
-Erdoğan's family originated from Rize, but he himself was born in İstanbul. İhsanoğlu's family originated from Yozgat, but he himself was born in Cairo.
+Erdoğan's family originated from Rize, but he himself was born in Istanbul. İhsanoğlu's family originated from Yozgat, but he himself was born in Cairo.
 Demirtaş is of Zaza origin and was born in Palu, Elazığ.
 The voting intentions of the candidates' provinces of origin are considered electorally significant in Turkish politics, yet Rize, Yozgat and Elazığ were all won by Erdoğan.

 A summary of the numbers of provinces won by each candidate is shown below.